paradise-fi/divine/lart/aa/README.md

 (there is an additional virtual callsite that represents the entire program, i.e. the root of the static call graph).
 Leaf nodes additionally contain an actual points-to set.
-The points-to set for an internal node can be computed as an union of all its children's points-to sets, and as such is not stored explicitly.
+The points-to set for an internal node can be computed as a union of all its children's points-to sets, and as such is not stored explicitly.
 The depth of a context tree is entirely the discretion of the analysis in question, and queries are satisfied by giving the most-specific points-to set available in the context tree.
 (In the degenerate case of a context-insensitive analysis, the context tree is singleton.)

-To represent flow sensitivity in the data, context-trees are rather cumbersome and inefficient, as they would need to allow representing instruction spans, and for context-insensitive, flow-sensitive analysis, addition of many redundant internal nodes to the context tree.
+To represent flow sensitivity in the data, context trees are rather cumbersome and inefficient, as they would need to allow representing instruction spans, and for context-insensitive, flow-sensitive analysis, addition of many redundant internal nodes to the context tree.
 Instead, a different